 Lime Wall Paint leaves a velvety suede like finish.
 It cures over time and can be touched up easily with leftover paint.
-We recommend to leave it natural and not seal it unless you need to have a washable surface or prefer a protective durable sealed finish.
+We recommend to leave it natural and not seal it unless you prefer a protective durable sealed finish.
 If you choose to seal the finish it may darken slightly.
-Apply one coat of our protective Matte Wall Sealer after 7 days of the final coat of Lime Wall Paint and Mineral Wall Stain.
+Apply one coat of our protective Matte Sealer after 7 days of the final coat of Lime Wall Paint and Mineral Stain.
 This will allow the paint to fully cure and create the beautiful dimension and effects.

 250-300 square feet per Gallon